li-veindark/Colluding-App/README.md

-# 📱 Colluding Android Apps – Calculator & Flashlight
+# 🔐 DRDO Internship Project – Colluding Android Apps (Calculator & Flashlight)

-A research-focused Android project demonstrating how seemingly benign apps can collaborate to exfiltrate user data.
-Developed during internship to showcase malicious app behavior using inter-app communication.
+> **Developed as part of a research internship under DRDO**, this project demonstrates the covert behavior of colluding Android apps to highlight data leakage threats and enhance national mobile security awareness.
+---

+## 🛡️ Project Context

+This Android project was built under the supervision of the **Defence Research and Development Organisation (DRDO)** to simulate how two seemingly benign mobile applications can **collaborate to leak sensitive user data**, posing serious threats to **national and device-level security**.

 ---